reindeersAllTheWay/CourseraGettingAndCleaningDataPeerAssignment/README.md

-# Peer Review: Getting and Cleaning Data project
+# Getting and Cleaning Data project
 This repository is my submission for the JHU Getting and Cleaning Data course project.
 This is an exercise on how to get and clean data.